-The American Association for Cancer Research will honor three leaders in the oncology field at its 2026 annual meeting in San Diego, Calif., April 17-22.
+The American Association for Cancer Research will honor 11 leaders in the oncology field at its 2026 annual meeting in San Diego, April 17-22.

 - Kenneth Murphy, MD, PhD, will receive the American Association for Cancer Research Cancer Research Institute Lloyd J. Old Award in Cancer Immunology, which honors scientists whose research has changed the field.